-- 117. 'Rump' gilts are those gilts which the DMO considers to have too small an amount in issue to reasonably expect a liquid two-way market to exist.
-Consequently, the obligation on market makers to provide prices in these gilts is relaxed, although any GEMM may still elect to do so. - 118.
-In order to provide holders of these gilts some form of exit before maturity, the DMO is prepared, between the hours of 8:00am and 5:00pm London time, to make a bid-only price on request from a GEMM.
-The DMO is also prepared to make bids for forward settlement, up to and including T+5 business days.
-Note that the DMO will not, as a matter of course, be prepared to offer rump gilts to any GEMM or cash management counterparty who is short, nor will it lend such gilts out on repo, unless a counterparty can prove a long-term failure of settlement. - 119.
-A list of those gilts that have been declared 'rumps' by the DMO is maintained on the DMO's website.
-Any changes to this list will be announced. - 120.
-Periodically, the DMO is likely to dispose of some or all of its holdings in rump gilts by selling them back to the National Loans Fund for cancellation.
-This is most likely to be on an annual basis, usually in March, but the DMO reserves to right to cancel gilt holdings at other times if circumstances dictate.
+117. 'Rump' gilts are those gilts which the DMO may consider to have too small an amount in issue to reasonably expect a liquid two-way market to exist.
+Consequently, the obligation on market makers to provide prices in these gilts is relaxed, although any GEMM may still elect to do so.

+118. In order to provide holders of these gilts some form of exit before maturity, the DMO is prepared, between the hours of 8:00am and 5:00pm London time, to make a bid-only price on request from a GEMM.
+Note that the DMO will not, as a matter of course, be prepared to offer rump gilts to any GEMM or cash management counterparty who is short, nor will it lend such gilts out on repo, unless a counterparty can prove a long-term failure of settlement.

+119. A list of those gilts that have been declared 'rumps' by the DMO is maintained on the DMO's website.
+Any changes to this list will be announced.

+120. Periodically, the DMO is likely to dispose of some or all of its holdings in rump gilts by selling them back to the National Loans Fund for cancellation.
+This is most likely to be on an annual basis, usually in March, but the DMO reserves to right to cancel gilt holdings at other times.
 Any cancellations and/or changes to the outstanding amount of any issue will be announced.